Skip to main content

 Peptide therapies function as highly specific biological messengers.
 Think of them as precision-cut keys designed to fit unique locks, or receptors, on the surface of your cells.
 When a peptide like Sermorelin or Ipamorelin binds to its receptor on a pituitary cell, it sends a clear signal to produce and release growth hormone.

 This action is clean and direct.
-The often arise from the body’s broader reaction to these new signals.
+The side effects often arise from the body’s broader reaction to these new signals.
 An increase in growth hormone, for instance, can alter how your kidneys handle sodium and water, leading to temporary fluid retention.

 The sensation of fatigue can be a sign that your body is redirecting significant energy toward cellular repair and growth, processes initiated by the peptides.
 These are not signs of failure; they are indications of a powerful biological process getting underway.
 Your role is to create an internal ecosystem that can support this intensive work.